Last updated on November 21st, 2022

 What are Apricots aka Khumani?

 Apricot ( Prunus armeniaca ) is a stone fruit.
 It is also referred to as Khumani(in Hindi).
-Apricots are round and yellow in colour.
+Apricots are round and yellow in color.
 They appear as a smaller version of a peach.
 The fruit is intensely nourishing and packs lots of health benefits like eye health and better gut health.
 In dried form, apricots make a perfect snack.
-The fruit is moderately high in natural sugars and is a very healthy food.
+The fruit is moderately high in natural sugars and is very healthy food.
 Fresh apricots contain a very beautiful sweet taste.

 Nutritional Facts of Apricots